patimapoochai/patimapoochai.github.io/essays/e11_essay.md

   <div class="ui Huge center floated rounded image">
     <img src="../images/Mason.jpg">
       <div class="ui bottom attached label">
       "The code, Mason!
-Where is the error?!" a Stack Overflow helper heard as he was forced to look at a huge code dump.
+Where is the error?!" a Stack Overflow helper listened helplessly as he was forced to look at the huge code dump.
     </div>
   </div>
 </div>